 As specified in section 1.14, Hot Work: Perform and safeguard hot work operations in accordance with NFPA 241 and NFPA 51B.
-Coordinate with Contracting Officer Representative.
-Obtain permits from Contracting Officer Representative at least 48 hours in advance.
+Coordinate with Contracting Officer's Representative, Project Manager and/or Facility Safety Officer and/or other Government Designated Authority.
+Obtain permits from Contracting Officer's Representative, Project Manager and/or Facility Safety Officer and/or other Government Designated Authority at least 48 hours in advance.
 Designate contractor's responsible project-site fire prevention program manager to permit hot work.